Holidays

 2 - 3hrs walking

-We now start to leave behind the arid salt plains and volcanic wilderness of the 'salars'.
-It will be a long day but full of interesting highlights.
-Heading north we reach the impressive dunes of Challa Kota and walk down to the central point of a huge, meteor created, crater.
-We continue up the eastern side of the Coipasa salt flat using a well maintained dust road to arrive after 3 hours in Sabaya Village.
+Today, we will journey north to the breathtaking Sajama National Park.
+It promises to be a long but fascinating day filled with remarkable highlights.
+Following our route, we’ll first reach the stunning Coipasa salt flat and arrive in Sabaya village after about three hours.
 From Sabaya it will take us around 4 hours to traverse areas of sand dune and salty flats, with many grazing llamas and alpacas.
 We also see lots of abandoned, pre-Hispanic (1000 year-old) graves, evidence of an early civilisation, complete with ancient walls and shards of pottery.
 A highlight of today's journey, is our stop at a salty 'laguna' within sight of Sajama (6542m), Bolivia's highest peak.
 The Sajama National Park is a special place where the red desert combines with the huge snowy mountains.
-As we hike around the blue lagoon we can see many species of birds, including Andean coots and flamingoes, before hopping back into our vehicles for the final 30-minute drive to the village of Sajama, where we check in at our hostal accommodation.
-From here, too, we have good views of the perfect volcanic cone Sajama.
+As we hike around the blue lagoon we can see many species of birds, including Andean coots and flamingoes, before hopping back into our vehicles for the final 30-minute drive to the village of Sajama, where we check in at our hostal accommodation at 4200 metres.
+From here too, we have good views of the perfect volcanic cone of Sajama.
 The village's picturesque, white-painted church tower makes a great bit of 'foreground interest' for our photos of these mountains.

 Accommodation